Application Procedure for Faculty Research Awards

-- A budget, as descriptive and detailed as possible.
-Please round off figures to the nearest $10 when submitting your budget.
-In the case of a request for conference travel, a description of the proposed use of the Dean's professional conference travel funds must also be included.
-Please see Types of Expenses Funded for help on how to prepare your budget.
+- In the case of a request for conference travel, a description of the proposed use of the Dean's professional conference travel must be included.
+Please see Types of Expenses Funded for details.

 - A statement indicating the date and amount of award(s) from the Faculty Development Committee received over the past six years.
 A brief summary of the results of work supported by such prior funding is a prerequisite for additional funding.
 Any relationships between previously funded projects and the current one must be described.